 Regardless of the environment, the aesthetic nurse practitioner can expect to work mostly with their patients, whether it is scheduling an appointment or helping them recover.
 The hours are traditional and don’t typically involve calls and holiday workdays.

 Training certifications can be quick and impactful in an aesthetics career.
-AAAMS offers an array of options for current and future Aesthetic Practitioners looking to certify in Botulinum Toxin (Botox) and Dermal Fillers Injections.
+AAAMS offers an array of courses for current and future Aesthetic Practitioners looking to certify in Botulinum Toxin (Botox) and Dermal Fillers Injections with botox training and dermal filler training courses.
 These online programs range from focusing on just one procedure to learning several procedures and techniques at a time.

 Our CE Accredited Facial Aesthetics 101 Series course combines Botulinum Toxins 101 and Dermal Fillers 101 with an Introduction to Aesthetics course.
 The purpose of this series is to provide participants with an extensive introduction and proper foundation to understand facial aesthetics.